cse110-sp26-group09/Watchtower-Course-Project/README.md

    cp .env.example .env
    ```

-4. **Configure Clerk / Supabase / alerts as needed** (all optional for a basic local run — see [Environment Variables](#environment-variables)).
+4. **Configure Clerk / Supabase / alerts as needed** (all optional for a basic local run; see [Environment Variables](#environment-variables)).
 Without Supabase the server uses in-memory storage; without a real Clerk key it runs in prototype/header-trust mode so tests and local development work.

 5. **Start the server**